Springs are one of the key components of products where motion is involved. Springs stores mechanical energy and releases it whenever it is required.

 Leaf spring uses a different size of rectangular metal plates ( Called Leaves) sandwiched together.
 Usually, those metal plates are bolted and then clamped.
 It is also known as laminated or carriage spring due to its application in heavy vehicles.

-There are different types of leaf spring available.
+There are different types of leaf springs available.
 Below is the list of those types of leaf springs.

 Application of leaf springs